The Quick Verdict

 What CoHabby does differently

-Every user on CoHabby has a living profile built from 40+ lifestyle questions.
+Every user on CoHabby has a living profile built from answered profile and quiz signals across six weighted categories.
 When someone messages you about your listing, you already know their sleep schedule, their stance on overnight guests, how clean they keep common areas, and whether they work from home.
 You see a compatibility score before you read a single word of their message.

 Your personal information stays private until you decide to share it.
 No phone number, no email, no social media profile exposed by default.